-The Asst.
-V.P. for Public Safety or designee will, upon receipt of notification of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students and employees of the Northeast and/or Newtown Campus, contact the appropriate jurisdiction to confirm the situation.
+The Director of Public Safety, or designee, will, upon receipt of notification of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students and employees of the Northeast and/or Newtown Campus, contact the appropriate jurisdiction to confirm the situation.
 The Tiger Alert Emergency Notification System is only activated for significant emergencies that are confirmed by law enforcement personnel and with the approval of the University's senior leadership.
 The Emergency Notification System is not activated if in the professional judgment of the responsible authorities such a notification would compromise efforts to resolve the emergency.
 When an Emergency Alert is sent the proper message is selected from several pre-scripted messages and sent to the appropriate audience.
 An Emergency Alert can only be sent by one of several initiators who are trained by the Public Safety Department.